-PPE, PPL, and PML students have eight weeks of Introduction to Logic in Michaelmas.
-(They go on to study a follow-up course, Elements of Deductive Logic, in the spring term-or Hilary, in Oxford speak.)
+MP and PP students have eight weeks of Introduction to Logic in Michaelmas.
+(They go on to study a follow-up course, on mathematical logic, probability, and related philosophical issues, in the spring term-or Hilary, in Oxford speak.)
 Each week there will be a set-up class or lecture on the Monday or Tuesday, followed by a back-up class on the Thursday or Friday, in which you will be discussing solutions to exercises that you will have submitted beforehand.
 (The Faculty also offers weekly lectures, which are usually posted online.)